Molefi10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ Replace all characters A and c from input to Z and e respectively.
  20-hiago Create a script that removes all letters c and C from input.
 21-reverse that reverse its input.
+22-users_and_homes  displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file